 Social and Environmental Justice Research Grants

-As part of our commitment to social justice, the Philosophy department, with kind support from the Irving Institute, will fund independent philosophical research on issues of social justice related to race, class, gender, energy, and/or the environment.
-We hope students become lifelong independent researchers, and these grants give you the chance to pursue a project of your own devising during a leave term or Winterim.
-They provide $1500 for projects that should take up roughly three weeks of full time work, which can be spread over the entirety of a leave term.
-The research done during the grant period is not a course and it cannot be used for credit.
+As part of our commitment to social justice, from 2021-2023 the Philosophy department, with kind support from the Irving Institute, funded independent philosophical research on issues of social justice related to race, class, gender, energy, and/or the environment.
+We hope students become lifelong independent researchers, and these grants gave them the chance to pursue projects of their own devising during a leave term or Winterim.
+They provided $1500 for projects that took up roughly three weeks of full time work, which could be spread over the entirety of a leave term.
+The research done during the grant period was not a course and it could not be used for credit.

 Student Projects